Microbes Control Illness & Aging

 A Self-Regulating Microbiome

-Microbial diversity prevents any single species from dominating an environment.
+Microbial diversity prevents any single species from dominating an environment, as microbes compete, fight, and attack each other for territory.

 UV light sterilizes exposed surfaces.
 Daily sunlight continually reduces the microbial count across the ground.